 Supervisors/managers are responsible for following this policy’s procedures when presented with circumstances or knowledge that indicate that an employee may be unfit for duty.

 Confidentiality of medical records: Any document containing medical information about an employee is considered a medical record and is regarded as confidential.
-If a department has any medical information about an employee, that information should be maintained in a file separate from all other employee records.
+If a department has any medical information about an employee, that information must be provided to OHR-Employee Relations, and will be kept in a file separate from all other employee records.

 The supervisor who receives reliable information that an employee may be unfit for duty, or through personal observation believes an employee to be unfit for duty, will validate and document the information or observations as soon as is practicable.
 Actions that may trigger the need to evaluate an employee’s fitness for duty include, but are not limited to, problems with dexterity, coordination, concentration, memory, alertness, vision, speech, inappropriate interactions with coworkers or supervisors, inappropriate reactions to criticism, or suicidal or threatening statements.